 How experienced are you with virtual therapy?

 At the risk of dating myself… I have been working with clients virtually for over 15 years.
 Initially this was in the form of phone sessions and emails.
 But once video technology became more accessible I began using that with clients as well.
 In my experience, I have found it to be very effective for clients who typically come in the office but happen to be traveling for work etc. as well as those who start off virtually and receive all their sessions via video.
-I am a Trained Telemental Health Provider and certified as a Distance Credentialed Counselor (DCC).
+I am a Board Certified Telemental Health Provider (BC-TMH).

 Emergency Contact List